alexcyber/content_organizer/mock_test/TESTING_GUIDE.md

 ### Success Criteria

 **100% Success:**
-- All video files moved from TV_Downloads
+- All video files moved from TV_Downloads to expected final locations
+- All remote SFTP files deleted (if SFTP configured)
 - No ERROR messages in logs
-- All moves completed successfully
+- All CSV verification tests passed
 - Only non-video files remain in downloads

-**Partial Success (90-99%):**
+**Partial Success:**
-- Most files moved successfully
+- Most files moved successfully (local verification passes)
-- Minor issues that didn't block most operations
+- Minor remote deletion failures (if SFTP enabled)
-- Check logs for specific failures
+- Check verification report for specific issues

-**Failure (<90%):**
+**Failure:**
-- Significant number of files not moved
+- Significant number of local files not in expected locations
+- Remote files not deleted (if SFTP was enabled)
 - Multiple errors in logs
-- Review permissions and paths
-- Check failure report for details
+- Review verification_report.txt for details

 ---